Sepp Kuss: 2023–present: Grand Tour champion

 Following the Vuelta, the fitness-tracking app Strava announced Kuss had set 808 KOMs—a virtual trophy for the fastest time on a segment—across the year, the most of any professional athlete.
 In total, Kuss' logged activities on the app covered 29,007 km and 547,019 m of elevation gain.
 This included setting multiple KOMs in every Grand Tour of 2023.

 In 2024, Kuss was originally named in his team's start list for the Tour de France, but was scratched before the race began due to a COVID-19 infection.
 Despite the interruption to his preparation, Kuss won his next race, the Vuelta a Burgos.
 He took the race lead on stage 3, winning on the mountain-top finish, then defending to take the overall win by 5 seconds over Max Poole.
 Kuss started the 2024 Vuelta a España, but was unable to defend his title and finished the race in 14th place.

 At the start of the 2025 season, Kuss and his team announced that he would be returning to his "super-domestique role" rather than taking a leadership role during stage races.
 Kuss cited pressure and lack of results during the 2024 season as reasons for the shift.
 Kuss rode in the Tour de France, and was active in breakaways as well as pacing for team leader Vingegaard, who finished second overall.

+In 2026, Kuss rode the Giro d'Italia in support of Vingegaard.
+On stage 19, considered the queen stage or hardest stage of the race, Kuss joined the breakaway.
+After a difficult and tactical day of racing, Kuss passed Giulio Ciccone on the final climb of Piani di Pezzè to win the stage.
+He became the 116th rider to win a stage at all three Grand Tours.

+Kuss was selected for the 2026 Tour de France.
+He got into the breakaway on stage twenty, and was in the lead, when he crashed twice in the final kilometres, and was passed by Richard Carapaz.
+He came in third, and won most combative for the stage.

 Personal life

 Kuss is of Slovenian and Italian descent, with his great-grandparents immigrating from Europe to Colorado in the 1800s.

-Kuss speaks German in addition to English.
+Kuss speaks Spanish in addition to English.

 In 2022, Kuss married Noemí Ferré Fernández, a Spanish former professional cyclist.
 In 2024, Kuss and Fernández had their first child.
 They live in Andorra, a popular location for cyclists due to its high altitude and famous climbs.
 Kuss is known for setting climbing records on local climbs during training.